karlbuscheck/micdrop-notebooklm-gpt/README.md

 ## Acknowledgements

 A big thanks to Michele Samorani, Associate Professor in the Department of Information Systems & Analytics at Santa Clara University.
-A notebook I was working on in his NLP course at the Leavey School of Business helped bring MicDrop to life.
+My work in his NLP course at the Leavey School of Business was what sparked the idea to build MicDrop.